stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 7. Transactions are specified via `define-tx` statement with function names.
 Arguments to the function must specify their types.

-If a transaction returns `true`, then it is considered valid, and any changes made to the blockchain state will be materialized.
+Transactions return a boolean result.
+If the transaction returns `true`, then it is considered valid, and any changes made to the blockchain state will be materialized.
 If a transaction returns `false`, the transaction will be considered invalid, and the transaction will have _no effect_ on the smart contract's state, except for a transaction fee debit (in the case of on-chain transactions).

 ## Inter-Contract Calls